aowoiiii/Tetris/README.md

 # Tetris_js
-use jquery + a part es6
+use jquery + part of es6